 Work Injury Lawyers

 If you were injured on the job, you might be entitled to workers’ compensation benefits.
 These benefits can help with payments for your lost wages and medical bills that result from the injury.
-It can be hard to determine whether or not you are eligible for workers’ compensation, but it is imperative to know that if you receive workers’ compensation you cannot file a lawsuit against your employer to receive damages for your injuries.
+It can be hard to determine whether or not you are eligible for workers’ compensation, but it is imperative to know that if you receive workers’ compensation you cannot file a lawsuit against your employer to receive damages for your injuries, as a workers compensation lawyer in Philadelphia, PA can explain.
 There are few exceptions to this rule.

 Workers’ Compensation Eligibility